-Given a GMST $(H_X,{\cal S}_X,{\cal W}_X)$, we choose a leaf vertex $P_i$ in $T_{\cal S}$ as the root.
-Each crest separator $S\in {\cal S}_X$ decomposes $H_X$ into two pieces, one contains $P_i$, called the {\em upper piece} by $S$, and the other does not, called the {\em lower piece} by $S$.
-We say a piece $P$ is {\em enclosed} by a converged crest separator $S$ if $P\setminus \cp(S)$ does not have any edge incident to $f_{\overline X}$.
-For vertices $u$ and $v$ in a piece $P$, we denote the length of a shortest path in $P$ between $u$ and $v$ by $\dist_P(u,v)$.
-For vertices $u$ and $v$ in a disjoint crest separator $S$, let $l_S(u,v)$ be the length of the path in $S$ between $u$ and $v$.
-For vertices $u$ and $v$ in a converged crest separator $S$, let $l_S(u,v)$ be the length of the path in $S$ between $u$ and $v$ if one of $u$ and $v$ is in $\cp(S)$, otherwise let $l_S(u,v)$ be the length of the path in $S$ between $u$ and $v$ that does not have the the low-point of $S$.
+Given a GMST $(\hat{G},{\cal S},{\cal W})$, we choose an arbitrary vertex $P_i$ in $T_{\cal S}$ as the root.
+Each crest separator $S\in {\cal S}$ decomposes $\hat{G}$ into two pieces, one contains $P_i$, called the {\em upper piece} by $S$, and the other does not, called the {\em lower piece} by $S$.
+A piece $P$ is {\em enclosed} by a converged crest separator $S$ if $P\setminus \cp(S)$ does not have any edge incident to $f_0$.
+For vertices $u$ and $v$ in a piece $P$, let $\dist_P(u,v)$ denote the length of a shortest path in $P$ between $u$ and $v$.
+For vertices $u$ and $v$ in a disjoint crest separator $S$, let $\dist_S(u,v)$ be the length of the path in $S$ between $u$ and $v$.
+For vertices $u$ and $v$ in a converged crest separator $S$, let $\dist_S(u,v)$ be the length of the shortest path in $S$ between $u$ and $v$ if at least one of $u$ and $v$ is in $\cp(S)$, otherwise let $\dist_S(u,v)$ be the length of the path in $S$ between $u$ and $v$ that does not contain the the low-point of $S$.